chrisdedman/chrisdedman/README.md

 # Hi There!
 Welcome to my GitHub.👋

 ## About Me
 I'm Chris.
 Currently a sophomore in college preparing for a Bachelor of Science in Computer Science.
 My main programming languages are Python and C++, and I will be learning Java in the winter semester of 2023 (January 2023).
 I know some HTML and CSS, but not advanced enough (just enough to create my own [website](https://chrisdedman.github.io)).
-I'm passionate about space and would love to work for any aerospace company.
 I am preparing to apply for an internship, targeting summer 2023 to advance my programming skills.

 ## Interest:
 * Sofware Engineering